 Each benefit has its own percentage that is applied to an employees' gross salary.
-In addition, for most cities in China a minimum and maximum base range is set and, for gross salaries outside the base range, the contribution percentage is applied to the minimum or maximum base depending on which side the gross salary amount falls.
+In addition, for most cities in China, a minimum and maximum base range is set and, for gross salaries outside the base range, the contribution percentage is applied to the minimum or maximum base depending on which side the gross salary amount falls.
 Each city and region sets its own minimum and maximum base amounts, and applies percentages for each benefit.
-These are subject to change each year.